MohamedKhaledMohamedAli/RTOS-Communicating-Tasks-Project/README.md

-Implemented three tasks communicate via a queue of fixed size using FreeRTOS:
+Three tasks communicate via a queue of fixed size implemented using FreeRTOS:

 There are two sender tasks.
 Each sender task sleeps for a RANDOM period of time Tsender and when it wakes up it sends a message to the queue containing the string “Time is XYZ” where XYZ is current time in